 The UK Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
 This does not apply if you have to take your pension early due to ill health.
-See 'planned increase to normal minimum pension age' for more information.
+See 'planned increase to normal minimum pension age'.